 In June 2012, the 213th Massachusetts Conference Annual Meeting adopted a resolution to update the Conference's ONA Resolution of 1984 to include persons of all gender identities and gender expressions.
 See text here.

-The MA Conference now has 174 ONA churches and two ONA new church starts.
+The MA Conference now has 175 ONA churches with full standing and two ONA new church starts.
 Congratulations to these recently certified ONA churches in the MA Conference (shown with their the national ONA number and month in which they were certified by the Coalition):